jarppiko/ansible-role-exim4/README.md

 for email relaying duties e.g. on a web server or print server.
 The default listen address is the ipv4 localhost, so this server won't get mail from anywhere else.

-    exim_server_name: example.org
+    exim_server_name: "{{ hostname_fqdn }}"

-    # TCP/IP ports on which exim should listen for mail.
-Keep things simple on port 25.
+    #    TCP/IP ports to listen for mail.
+Keep things simple with port 25:
     exim_listen_ports: [ 25 ]
+    #    No listen_ports start off with TLS enabled:
     exim_tls_ports: []
+    #    No local delivery => no local domains.
     exim_local_domains: []

-    # These define the basic operation: here, a non-local smarthost.
+    # What to do with incoming mail: here, a non-local smarthost.
+    #    No to sending via MX records to the internet.
     exim_deliver_direct: no
+    #    Yes to smarthost:
     exim_deliver_smarthost: yes
+    #    No local users.
     exim_deliver_localuser: no

     # Where is the smarthost?
+    exim_smarthost_address: post.example.org
     exim_smarthost_authenticated: no
-    exim_smarthost_address: post.example.org

-    # No spamd support.
+    # No local spamd support - assume it's done on the smarthost.
+    # Enable this if your smarthost might get upset with you for sending it spam!
     exim_use_spamassassin: no
     exim_use_dkim: no

 You can add spamassassin and TLS encryption to this if you need. smarthosts don't support local users, so most other facilities don't make sense.